mauza/data_engineer_example/README.md

 data engineering when storing flat files.

 ### Step 4: You can't run from sql
-There is quite often a Warehouse that most analysts and data scientists use most often when querying company or external data.
+There is quite often a warehouse that most analysts and data scientists use most often when querying company or external data.
 Some options include Redshift, Snowflake, Presto, Big Query or Sql Server.
 The main draw to this type of system is performance.
 Time is valuable to an analyst or data scientist so you don't want to be waiting forever for your queries to come back.